lsst/LDM-151/index.rst

 light.

-The baseline for both Petrosian and Kron flux implementation is to derive these as an a mathematical transformation of aperture surface brightness measurements (see below).
+The baseline for both Petrosian and Kron flux implementation is to derive these as a mathematical transformation of aperture surface brightness measurements (see below).

 Aperture surface brightness